Apra-Labs/ApraLinuxUtils/examples/README.md

-# ApraUtils Examples
+# ApraLinuxUtils Examples

-This directory contains comprehensive examples demonstrating how to use the ApraUtils library for embedded Linux development.
+This directory contains comprehensive examples demonstrating how to use the ApraLinuxUtils library for embedded Linux development.

 ## Available Examples